marcellocostamagna/HSR/docs/source/detailed_overview.rst

 Initial Data Representation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Molecules are represented in an N-dimensional array, referred as hyper shapes, where the first three dimensions correspond to 3D spatial coordinates (:func:`molecule_to_ndarray <hsr.pre_processing.molecule_to_ndarray>`).
+- Molecules are represented in an N-dimensional array, referred as hypershapes, where the first three dimensions correspond to 3D spatial coordinates (:func:`molecule_to_ndarray <hsr.pre_processing.molecule_to_ndarray>`).

 - Additional features are integrated, enhancing the molecular description.
 In the default setting (:mod:`Utils <hsr.utils>`), these include: